Night Watch (Lukyanenko novel): Among His Own Kind

 Waiting in the subway for Olga, Anton stumbles upon Egor and has a brief conversation with him.
 Olga arrives and Anton and Olga switch bodies using an incantation that reveals Boris's real name as Gesar.
 While talking to Olga, Anton realizes that the Day Watch is only chasing him in order to make Svetlana angry and use her powers illegally, which would allow them to use the law to neutralize her as an agent of Light.
 There is no crime in the Dark eliminating its own agents, only if the light does so.
 Anton then takes a ride in the metro where he is chased by a dark other.
 An apparition indicates that he should go to the Ostankino Tower, but Anton cannot tell whether it means to help or harm him.
 He kills the Dark mage chasing him and disguises himself as the mage.
 Arriving at the tower he finds that the Day Watch has established their temporary headquarters there.
 Secretly penetrating inside, he sees a bunch of incompetent Dark mages directing the search for him.
 Suspicious that Zabulon is taking revenge on him by setting him up still more, he leaves the tower and goes to Egor's house.

 Meanwhile, Maxim feels the presence of a Dark being and goes on a hunt.
 He finally finds the Dark being and is astonished when he discovers it is young Egor.
 Anton spots them and talks with Maxim, explaining the Treaty between Light and Dark, but Maxim doesn't comply, pointing out that Egor will grow up to be a dark mage, and it's better to kill him now.
 Anton intervenes when Maxim tries to kill Egor, and they fight in the Twilight.
-Anton realizes that killing Maxim would mean that all witnesses proving his innocence would be dead, and allows himself to be none fatally stabbed by Maxim.
+Anton realizes that killing Maxim would mean that all witnesses proving his innocence would be dead, and allows himself to be non-fatally stabbed by Maxim.
 Gesar then comes over and suggests that Maxim should become a member of the Inquisition, and when Anton brags about how he outwitted Zabulon again, Gesar reveals that Zabulon has nothing to do with it and that all of this was planned by the Night Watch to raise Svetlana's magical level.